Until Bob Blackman is voted out and replaced with a more conscientious politician.

 - The Directors clearly had no intention of paying employees their earned wages, since the Directors would have known all the above information when they issued cheques to employees, from an account which had insufficient funds to cover the payments.

 - The Directors told yet more lies claiming that all the money owed to the workforce would be paid back.

 - The Directors failed to tell the Employees about the poor financial health of the company.

-- The Directors hid the fact that their Financial Auditors had previously noted the poor financial state of the company in 2006 and 2007 from the staff
+- The Directors hid the fact that their Financial Auditors had previously advised them of the poor financial state of the company in 2006 and 2007 from the staff

 - The Directors later completely stopped paying employees their earned wages.

 - The Directors continued the company's trading for a lengthy period whilst when the company was insolvent.